Foxynero/printf/README.md

-First group project
+First ALX Team project.
-This project is about the printf fucntion
+This project is about the printf function.
-Group members: Foster Adu-Gyamfi and Rowland Jones
+Group members: Foster Adu-Gyamfi and Rowland Jones.